 Although Chinchillas Are Easy to Care For, Always Be Cautious

-While chinchillas are extremely self-sufficient and easy to care for, they do have small requirements.
+While chinchillas are extremely self-sufficient and easy to care for, they do have a few small requirements.

 I often get asked, if I would feel safe leaving my chinchilla alone for the weekend.

-As long as your chinchilla has adequate food and water inside of their cage, it likely would be okay.
+As long as your chinchilla has adequate food and water inside of their cage, it’s likely just fine.

-If you need to leave for the weekend, ensure someone stops by that understands and is comfortable with your chinchilla.
+If you need to leave for the weekend, go for it.

 Now it’s time to get into the fun stuff and what everyone looks forward too when they embark on the journey to adopt a chinchilla.